AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit2.md

 Enter a phrase:
 Give papa a proper cup of coffee in a copper coffee cup.

-Your first name is Jonathan
+Your first name is Bernard
-Your last name is Virak
+Your last name is Heally
-Your initials are JV
+Your initials are BH

-Your new password: 8JonaVirakrak5
+Your new password: 8BernHeallylly5

 Give papa a proper bup of boffee in a bopper boffee bup.
 ```

 Submit your repl.it file on Canvas.

-### Activity 2 - Speaking
+### Activity 2.7.2 - Speaking

 Starter files: [127-Speaking.zip](https://github.com/AP-CSA-JAVA/CSA_JAVA-Course/files/9757536/127-Speaking.zip)